albanobattistella/dictationbridge-docs/dictationBridge.md

 ## Meet DictationBridge

-Welcome to DictationBridge, a screen reader extension that allows you to use your computer via dictation.
-With DictationBridge, a screen reader of your choice and a dictation software of your choice, you will discover how enjoyable it is to dictate emails, surf the web, keep in touch with friends, write professional documents in your job and other possibilities.
+Welcome to DictationBridge, a screen reader extension that allows you to use your computer  by talking to it.
+With DictationBridge, a screen reader of your choice and a speech-recognition  software of your choice, you will discover how enjoyable it is to dictate emails, surf the web, keep in touch with friends, write professional documents in your job and other possibilities.

 ### What is dictation?